1

 Education and Required Skills

-• Proficiency in SAS is strongly preferred
+• Proficiency in SAS and R strongly preferred

-• Demonstrated sound judgment and decision-making, with the ability to evaluate business impact, follow through on decisions, and adapt as priorities change
+• Demonstrated sound judgment and decision-making, with the ability to evaluate business impact, follow through on decisions, and adapt as priorities change.

 Travel and Location